HomeLatest NewsCyber SecurityPrestige Software data breach exposes sensitive data from millions of hotel guests worldwide

 The security team said that they did not review all the files exposed in the S3 bucket, adding that every website and booking platform connected to Cloud Hospitality was probably affected.

-The company said that they investigated several companies potentially responsible for the .
+The company said that they investigated several companies potentially responsible for the data breach.
 However, considering the size of the data exposed and its sensitivity, they decided to contact AWS directly so it could resolve the issue quickly and ensure the breach was closed.
 The S3 bucket was secured the following day.

 Get the day's headlines from Tech Observer straight in your inbox